Closing Down A Limited Company

-So imperative that if liquidation is the route to closure you require, then take IMMEDIATE Liquidation Advice.
+So imperative that if liquidation is the route to closure you require, take then IMMEDIATE Liquidation Advice.
 Take care, though, as a creditor may force you into compulsory liquidation.

 What if No directors exist?

-The company requires a new director to be then appointed.
+The company requires a new director.

 Even if the company sits dormant or a group of dormant companies, they still require a company director.

 The newly appointed director may then close the company.
 If it still owes money after ceasing trading, then as stated above, it will need to pay all debts before 12 months are over to enter into a voluntary liquidation MVL as tax efficient.
 If you wish to close your ltd company and are unable to pay the company debts, you as a director of the company need to consult with a UK licensed insolvency practitioners before disposing of company assets.